fission6/pysnip/README.rst

 Contribute
 ----------

 Right now the most essential contribution is to offer a snip by a git-pull.
 The more snips the better overview we will when considering how to refine the snip interface and whats needed.
+You can model your snips after snips in the snips/ path / module.

 To conclude, a simple pull request for the snip you've implemented would be great.